mmistakes/so-simple-theme/training/r-tidyverse-2017-12-15.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d9519.181464571486!2d-1.4777067!3d53.3827108!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x60e5580cdf19b137!2sPam+Liversidge+Building!5e0!3m2!1sen!2suk!4v1510862811609" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

+## Registration is open now
+Please book your registation [here.](http://onlineshop.shef.ac.uk/conferences-events/faculty-of-medicine-dentistry-and-health/neuroscience/data-manipulation-and-visualisation-in-r) Fees for the course are £60.

 ## Overview

 It has been said that 80% of data analysis is spent on the process of cleaning and preparing the data.
 In this course we introduce some relatively-new additions to the R programming language; dplyr and ggplot2.
 In combination these provide a powerful toolkit to make the process of manipulating and visualising data easy and intuitive.